jtsagata/uCareSystem/README.md

 ## Timeshift backups
 With **timeshift** a snapshoot of the OS can be created before maintain and cleanup actions.
 The default setting is `ENABLE_TIMESHIFT=auto` which enables timeshift if timeshift is installed and operates in `btrfs` mode.
+We recommend to install and enable timeshift.

 To enable timeshift in `rsync` mode set the option `ENABLE_TIMESHIFT=yes`

-It is recommended to install and enable timeshift.

 ## Topgrade integration